White Sox vs Yankees Odds, Spread, and Total

 White Sox vs Yankees Betting Trends

-- The White Sox have lost eight of their last 10, going 0-3 on the road.
+- The White Sox are 1-9 and the Yankees are 7-3 in their past 10 games.
+However, they're both 5-5 against the spread.

-- The Yankees are 7-3 in their last 10 games, all on the road.
+- The total has gone under in nine of the White Sox's last 12 matchups.

-- The total has gone under in eight of the White Sox's last 10 games.
+- The under has hit in five of the Yankees' last six games.

-- The under has hit in four of the Yankees' past five matchups.
+- The White Sox are winless in their last six road matchups against the Yankees.

-- The White Sox are 1-4 in their last five road games against the Yankees.
+- The total has gone over in four of the Yankees' last five home games.

 White Sox vs Yankees Injury Reports